pierelucas/Walhalla-DDoS/README.md

     + sudo apt-get install python3-stem / pip3 install stem
     + you must setup first your torrc to hashed password method (https://www.linux.com/tutorials/beginners-guide-tor-ubuntu/)
-    + save your password to the tor_pass file or input it
+    + save your password to the tor_pass file or prompt it when walhalla ask you
     + If course, TOR have to run on "localhost" and port "9050"

 + TO EXIT DOS JUST PRESS CTRL + C